Bug #16342

 Files

-Updated by aleksei prokofiev about 1 month ago
+Updated by aleksei prokofiev 3 months ago

 Also, if change working key to different, save changes and then put working key back it won't connect and key will be no valid.

-Updated by dylan mendez about 1 month ago
+Updated by dylan mendez 3 months ago

 - Status changed from New to Confirmed